Joe Camel: Character creation

 The character Joe Camel was created in 1974 by British artist Nicholas Price for a French advertising campaign for Camel cigarettes.
+It was first published in Lui, an adult-entertainment magazine.
 The new Joe Camel character was subsequently used in advertising in other countries throughout the 1970s.
 This European iteration of Joe Camel was first seen in the United States in 1988 when Greensboro, North Carolina company Trone Advertising used the character in promotional materials created for the Camel brand's 75th anniversary.

 The American version of Joe Camel was created later by art designer Mike Salisbury working on contract for the brand's main agency, McCann-Erickson New York.
 The intent of the campaign was to compete with Marlboro and its successful Marlboro Man campaign.
 Salisbury was contacted because of his film advertisements and retro style; McCann wanted his help to depict masculine heroes in old action films, like Humphrey Bogart and Gary Cooper, smoking Camels.
 Early advertisements were not successful because the audience was not familiar with films of that era, even after giving the characters camel heads.
 It was not until they gave the camel a look inspired by James Bond and James "Sonny" Crockett that they had a positive test response.
 Salisbury gave Joe expressive eyebrows like Sean Connery (Bond), and hair like Don Johnson (Sonny).
 The campaign promoted a "hip" lifestyle, which was typical advertising practice for the industry since the 1920s.

 The success of the campaign made the character a key part of Camel's advertising.
 The New York Times wrote that Joe Camel was successful in changing the public's perception of a brand quickly, a typically difficult feat.
 They also wrote that the campaign helped protect Camel from the 5-8% annual decrease that full-price cigarette brand sales were feeling at the time as cheaper brands grew.
 Furthermore, the campaign had continued despite RJR changing advertisement agencies from McCann, to Young & Rubicam, and finally to Mezzina/Brown Inc.